istio/istio.io/content/en/docs/ambient/usage/troubleshoot-waypoint/index.md

 Requests to the `reviews` service should be enforced by the `reviews-svc-waypoint` for any L7 policies.
 Requests to the `reviews` `v2` pod should be enforced by the `reviews-v2-pod-waypoint` for any L7 policies.

-1. If your L7 policy isn't enforced, run `istioctl analyze` first to check if your policy has any validation issue.
+1. If your L7 configuration isn't applied, run `istioctl analyze` first to check if your configuration has a validation issue.

     {{< text bash >}}
     $ istioctl analyze
     ✔ No validation issues found when analyzing namespace: default.
     {{< /text >}}

-1. Determine which waypoint is enforcing the L7 policy for your service or pod.
+1. Determine which waypoint is applying the L7 configuration for your service or pod.

     If your source calls the destination using the service's hostname or IP, use the `istioctl experimental ztunnel-config service` command to confirm your waypoint is used by the destination service.
 Following the example earlier, the `reviews` service should use the `reviews-svc-waypoint` while all other services in the `default` namespace should use the namespace `waypoint`.